Contravisory Investment Management Inc. Sells 562 Shares of Central Garden & Pet (NASDAQ:CENT)

 NASDAQ CENT opened at $40.84 on Thursday.
 The company has a current ratio of 3.46, a quick ratio of 2.47 and a debt-to-equity ratio of 0.64.
 The firm has a market capitalization of $2.24 billion, a price-to-earnings ratio of 18.40 and a beta of 0.64.
 The firm’s 50 day simple moving average is $38.80 and its 200 day simple moving average is $39.50.
 Central Garden & Pet has a 1 year low of $23.82 and a 1 year high of $44.80.

 Several research analysts have weighed in on the stock.
-Zacks Investment Research cut shares of Central Garden & Pet from a “buy” rating to a “hold” rating and set a $46.00 price target on the stock. in a report on Friday, November 27th.
+ValuEngine cut shares of Central Garden & Pet from a “sell” rating to a “strong sell” rating in a report on Tuesday, December 1st.
 BidaskClub upgraded shares of Central Garden & Pet from a “sell” rating to a “hold” rating in a research report on Tuesday, January 5th.
-Finally, ValuEngine lowered shares of Central Garden & Pet from a “sell” rating to a “strong sell” rating in a research report on Tuesday, December 1st.
+Finally, Zacks Investment Research lowered shares of Central Garden & Pet from a “buy” rating to a “hold” rating and set a $46.00 target price on the stock. in a research report on Friday, November 27th.
 One research analyst has rated the stock with a sell rating, three have assigned a hold rating and two have assigned a buy rating to the company’s stock.
 Central Garden & Pet presently has a consensus rating of “Hold” and a consensus price target of $38.50.

 Central Garden & Pet Company Profile